itissid/drop_webdemo/README.md

 ```

 ## Check in the tags, preprep for docker build
-1. Now tag and push drop_backend.
+1. Now use the tag from last step for both the projects.
-2. Change the pyproject.toml for herenow_demo to use the tag for dependency of drop_backend.
+>  Change the pyproject.toml for herenow_demo to use the tag for dependency of drop_backend.
-3. Build and push herenow_demo to pypi.
+3. Build and push both to pypi and git.
-4. Make any changes to database.
+4. Make any changes to database necessary.

-## Docker 2(DockerfileDeploy): This will be the container that will host the app.
+## Docker 2(DockerfileDeploy): This will be the container that will host the app and the SQLite DB.
 0. Build the DockerfileDeploy.
 ```
 docker build \